MIT-LCP/critical-data-book/section3/chapter04/README.md

 ## Replicating this Publication

-The work presented in this case study can be replicated as follows:

-*insert*
+*This case study used code from the Super Learner Library, implemented in R.*

 ***